 Normally, all students are allocated student housing in the spring semester.
 In the autumn semester, some students will have to find private housing:

 - Most international master's degree students enrolled in a full degree (not exchange) at NTNU, are guaranteed student housing.
 However, master students living in Norway or one of the Nordic countries will not be considered for student housing.

-- Exchange students from non-EU/non-EEA countries, who applied within the deadline (1 May/1 October), are guaranteed housing.
+- Exchange students from non-EU/non-EEA countries, who applied within the deadline (1 April/1 October), are guaranteed housing.
 Exchange students from EU/EEA/Switzerland are not guaranteed housing.
 Nordic students will not be considered for student housing in the autumn semester.